“If there is character, ugliness becomes beauty; if there is none, beauty becomes ugliness.” – Nigerian proverb

 This distance is necessary to keep the leader’s esteem, but it comes with personal disillusionments.
 It takes a lot of nurturing and persuasion to get individuals to embrace this essential ingredient of leadership.
 After all, no one wants to be lonely.
 But if we have to build leaders, then we must be ready to teach people how to use their solitude to generate extraordinary ideas.

 Everything worthwhile takes time.
 Likewise, developing an individual – to the point where others can and will want to voluntarily give him or her authority to act on their behalf – will take some amount of time to achieve.
 It demands continuous training that should be linked to some regular performance assessment.
 But more importantly, it needs commitment on our part.

 We all have to make it a point to build leaders, and this call falls on all of us; especially those of us in the corporate world.
 We need to become leaders so that we can ‘transform knowledge into impact’.
 So, let us work together to create a network of mission-driven leaders who engage and inspire each other to get the best results.
 Let us improve ourselves to appreciate the essence of creating participatory and collaborative processes which develop the abilities of those we come into contact with, so that we can develop others into leaders.

-Kodwo Brumpon is an author, a life coach and a philanthropist who inspires individuals, groups and organisations to think and feel that which is true, by helping them positively respond to that which is beautiful is while nudging them to let goodness govern their actions.
+Kodwo Brumpon is an author, a trainer and life coach who inspires individuals, groups and organisations to think and feel that which is true, by helping them positively respond to that which is beautiful while nudging them to let goodness govern their actions.